paulofelipebrito/React-Responsive-Portfolio/README.md

 Welcome to the _GitHub repository_ of my **Responsive Portfolio** project!
 Here you can find information about the project's development, such as which technologies were used, how to install and run the project, usage and more.

 This site provides a Responsive Portfolio demo.
-Users will find **Switch theme mode, About me presentation, services, experience, portfolio projects, download CV,testimonials and Call to Action (sending an email)**.
+Users will find **Switch theme mode, about me, services, experience, portfolio projects, download CV, testimonials and Call to Action (sending an email)**.
 If you're confused about where you are, try this [**this link**][deploy-url] to the deployed project instead 😄.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>